Key Takeaways

 Reduced speed limits in high-risk areas decrease both crash frequency and severity.

-Enhanced enforcement of DUI, distracted driving, and seat belt laws has proven effective in states that prioritize it.
+Enhanced enforcement of impaired-driving, distracted-driving, and seat belt laws has proven effective in states that prioritize it.

 From an individual perspective, the math is simple: